nitlang/nitpres/poster.md

 ## Nit Philosophy

-* Elegance: The theoretical concepts on which Nit are based should powerful and consistent
+* Elegance: The theoretical concepts on which Nit is based should powerful and consistent
 * Simplicity: KISS .
 Unnecessary complexity should be avoided
 * Intutivity: POLA .
 The concepts and semantics of language constructs should seem natural to any programmer.